-In total, the wall has a length of about 13,171 miles.
-On average, it has a height of between 20 and 23 feet with the tallest portion going as far high as 46 feet.
-Located in a mountainous region with a height of about 4,722 feet, the Huanglouyuan Section has the highest altitude while the Laolongtou Section is the lowest with a height of just above sea level.
-In terms of width, the wall has an average distance of between 13 and 16 feet at the top while the base averages around 21 feet.
+In total, the wall has a length of about 13,171 miles (21,196 km).
+Its height averages between 20 and 23 feet (6 to 7 m), with the tallest portion going as far high as 46 feet (14 m).
+Located in a mountainous region with an altitude of about 4,722 feet, the Huanglouyuan Section which can be found east of Beijing has the highest altitude, while the Laolongtou Section, right nest to the Bohai Sea, is the lowest with a height just above sea level.
+In terms of width, the wall has an average distance of between 13 and 16 feet (3.9 to 4.9 m) at the top while the base averages around 21 feet (6.4 m).

 As for the Ming Dynasty, there was a period of around 200 years that was dedicated to the repair and construction of new sections.
-Despite its effectiveness, it was sometimes ineffective in keeping enemies out such as in 1644 when the Manchu Qing managed to remove the Ming Dynasty.
+Despite its effectiveness, it was sometimes ineffective in keeping enemies out such as in 1644 when the Manchu Qing managed to remove the Ming Dynasty and establish a dynasty of their own.
 The final construction work done on the wall was back in 1878 in the later phases of the Qing Dynasty, which existed from 1644 to 1911.
 The construction and maintenance stopped since the wall was rendered obsolete by more advanced weaponry such as fire and explosives.

 The Great Wall of China Today